Zoidberg2/OllamaXMPP/README.md

 ---

 ### Known issues
-This code was only tested with slixmpp 1.8.6.<br>
+This code was only tested with slixmpp versions from 1.8.6. to 1.10.0<br>

 ### Special Thanks to